amirahnasihah/frontend-development/04-intro-to-algorithms/05-sorting-algorithms-part-02/my-stupid-questions.md

   is that both length of left and right must not negative number, must more than
   C. if statement; the condition is, if the first element of leftList is less than first element of rightList, code executed: we take-out/shift the first element from leftList and then add/push it to the temp variable array.
-  5. else statement; (first element of leftList is more than first element of rightList), we take-out/shift the first element from rightList and then add/push it to the temp variable array.
+  D. else statement; (first element of leftList is more than first element of rightList), we take-out/shift the first element from rightList and then add/push it to the temp variable array.
+  E. exit while loop.
+  F. return function call.
 */
 ```